 How are the Covid aware sessions like the previous Prehistory Experiences?

 The Herd Farm site continues to be awe inspiring.

 The roundhouse enclosure is an exceptional resource for learning about Neolithic, Bronze Age and Iron Age Prehistory and the Britons at the time of the Roman Invasion.
 Our Mesolithic Camp adjacent to the enclosure facilitates the time travelling experience during the visit.

 Tina is an experienced teacher and Forest School leader ensuring that the concepts taught are relevant to the curriculum, accessible to KS2 and hands on when possible.

 Ian is an experienced archaeologist ( http://www.ianrobertsarchaeology.co.uk/ ) ensuring information reflects current research and his own experience of experimental archaeology.
 He discusses and demonstrates the use of prehistoric tools with a collection of facsimile artefacts, lights fire using prehistoric methods and is happy to answer questions.

 When will full day visits start again?

-Although the UK has done well with it’s vaccination programme, the world is still in a pandemic and many in the UK are unvaccinated or only partially vaccinated.
+Although the UK has done well with it’s vaccination programme and has now moved to stage 4 of its road map, the world is still in a pandemic and many in the UK are unvaccinated or only partially vaccinated.
 It is the nature of viruses to vary so we do not know yet if the vaccination programme will allow us to return completely to the old “normal”.
 While there is movement of people globally and poorer countries have limited access to vaccines we will still be living with the virus for the time being and control measures will continue to be necessary.
-Re-opening of UK life and facilities does not imply all H&S and hygiene mediation is no long required.
+Re-opening of UK life and facilities does not imply all H&S and hygiene mediation is no longer required.
 Both Forest School Plus, Herd Farm and schools have a duty of care to young people so we all need to act within our risk assessments for Covid.